medcelerate/VDJTouchEngine/readme.md

 ### Configuring a Tox File

 #### Video In
-Create a TOP of type In named vdjin.
+Create a TOP of type In named vdjtexturein.
 This will be the input texture from virtual DJ.

 #### Video Out
-Create a TOP of Type Out named vdjout.
+Create a TOP of Type Out named vdjtextureout.
 This will be the output texture to virtual DJ.

 #### Audio In
-Create a CHOP of type In named vdjin.
+Create a CHOP of type In named vdjaudioin.
 This will be the input audio from virtual DJ.

 #### Audio Out
-Create a CHOP of type Out named vdjout.
+Create a CHOP of type Out named vdjaudioout.
 This will be the output audio to virtual DJ.

 ### To-Do
 - Add support for audio buffer injection.